gnss-sdr/geniuss-place/_posts/2017-06-23-testing-software-receiver.md

 This option generates the following system test program:

+### `ttff`

-* **ttff**: This test program computes the Time-To-First-Fix (TTFF), as defined [here]({{ "/design-forces/availability/#time-to-first-fix-ttff" | absolute_url }}).
+This test program computes the Time-To-First-Fix (TTFF), as defined [here]({{ "/design-forces/availability/#time-to-first-fix-ttff" | absolute_url }}).
 The TTFF indicator provides a measurement of the time required for a static receiver to provide a valid position fix after the receiver is started.
 This program accepts the following commandline flags:

 |----------
 |  **Flag**  |  **Default value** | **Description** |